5 Tennis Tips to Improve Your Return of Serve

 5. Challenge the Server

 When receiving serve you should sometimes challenge the server by standing more towards your weaker side.
-For example, when receiving from the ad side, move over toward the alley so that you show the server a bigger opening to your forehand (assuming this is your strong side).
+For example, when receiving from the ad side, move toward the alley to show the server a bigger opening on your forehand (assuming this is your strong side).

-By doing so you put pressure on the server to either stress aiming to the little room he/she has left on your backhand side or make him go for the big opening which is your strong side (the forehand).
+By doing so you put pressure on the server to either aim to the little room they have open on your backhand side or make them go for the big opening which is your strong side (the forehand).

-If you have enjoyed these tips, check out Serve & Return of Serve Drills video section from WebTennis24 Training.
+If you have enjoyed these tips, check out the Serve and Return of Serve Drills video section.

 tennis training for players